 How you split the route is, of course, entirely up to you.
-If seeking to complete the route in one go most people tend to walk from the south to the north, finishing at Lynmouth on the Exmoor coast.
+If seeking to complete the route in one go most people tend to walk from south to north, finishing at Lynmouth on the Exmoor coast.

-The following breaks the walk down into manageable one-day sections for most people and links key settlements where you will be able to find accommodation.
+The following listing breaks the walk down into manageable one-day sections for most people and links key settlements where you will be able to find accommodation.

 To view an interactive version of the map, click here.

 WEMBURY TO YEALMPTON

 South Devon provides a gentle introduction to the Coast to Coast walk.
 On leaving the coast the walker can enjoy a pleasant exploration of the rolling fields and wooded valleys of the South Hams.
 The section from Wembury to Ivybridge follows easy and well-signed footpaths and bridlepaths.